agencewonderful/wonderwp/documentation/03_Working_with_the_plugin/02_Manager.md

 # The Plugin Manager

 The manager is an essential file for your plugin.
-It's inside this file that you register your files towards the auto loader, that you register your controllers, your services, your plugin configuration.
+It's inside this file that you register your controllers, your services, your plugin configuration.

 ## Autoloading your plugin files
 ### Needs